 In terms of lighting equipment I love my Neewer Ring light and use it with all my shots but it’s not always easy to avoid the ring reflection being in the shot so alongside it I’ve got my eye on the Manfrotto Lykos light which looks amazing and just what I need for dark days.
 I almost purchased a Softbox lighting kit recently but I’ve gone on to change my mind about those too, since spotting the Lykos light.
 Admittedly, it’s rather more expensive but I feel it’s worth investing in some decent equipment. *Continues to save* After all, “We are only as good as our tools” or so they say.

 By improving my content.
 This is always up for debate but having been under the impression for some time, that lengthy posts were the way to go, it seems I was wrong. *Newsflash* nobody actually reads long posts – We generally scan over a post, skimming through to paragraphs of interest etc. The latest is – shorter posts are the way forward. keeping my posts around six to eight hundred words is my goal.
 Posts always appear longer when reading them on our phones, don’t they!

 I recently came across a blog post whereby the writer had inserted in a “skip Forward” link at the end of the first paragraph and You guessed it, I clicked that link!
 What a great idea, I mean, I would much rather a reader made use of a skip forward link than got bored reading the waffle and left.
 This isn’t such an easy task unless you’re a wiz with HTML, but there are instructions online to learn how.
 Inserting a skip forward link is definitely something I want to try.

 Stick To A Posting Schedule

 So, those are my goals, nothing too strenuous or out of reach.
-I will share an update post toward the end of the year.
 What about yours?
 Do you have any targets set?